PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

   These checks are controlled by the [EKF2_GPS_CHECK](../advanced_config/parameter_reference.md#EKF2_GPS_CHECK) and `EKF2_REQ_*` parameters.
 * GPS height can be used directly by the EKF via setting of the [EKF2_HGT_MODE](../advanced_config/parameter_reference.md#EKF2_HGT_MODE) parameter.

-#### Yaw Measurements
+#### Yaw Measurements {#yaw_measurements}

 Some GPS receivers such as the [Trimble MB-Two RTK GPS receiver](https://www.trimble.com/Precision-GNSS/MB-Two-Board.aspx) can be used to provide a heading measurement that replaces the use of magnetometer data.
 This can be a significant advantage when operating in an environment where large magnetic anomalies are present, or at latitudes here the earth's magnetic field has a high inclination.
 Use of GPS yaw measurements is enabled by setting bit position 7 to 1 (adding 128) in the [EKF2_AID_MASK](../advanced_config/parameter_reference.md#EKF2_AID_MASK) parameter.

+#### Yaw From GPS Velocity {#yaw_from_gps_velocity}

+The EKF runs an additional multi-hypothesis filter internally that uses multiple 3-state Extended Kalman Filters (EKF's) whose states are NE velocity and yaw angle.
+These individual yaw angle estimates are then combined using a Gaussian Sum Filter (GSF).
+The individual 3-state EKF's use IMU and GPS horizontal velocity data (plus optional airspeed data) and do not rely on any prior knowledge of the yaw angle or magnetometer measurements.
+This provides a backup to the yaw from the main filter and is used to reset the yaw for the main 24-state EKF when a post-takeoff loss of navigation indicates that the yaw estimate from the magnetometer is bad.
+This will result in an `Emergency yaw reset - magnetometer use stopped` message information message at the GCS.

+Data from this estimator is logged when ekf2 replay logging is enabled and can be viewed in the `yaw_estimator_status` message.
+The individual yaw estimates from the individual 3-state EKF yaw estimators are in the `yaw` fields.
+The GSF combined yaw estimate is in the `yaw_composite` field.
+The variance for the GSF yaw estimate is in the `yaw_variance` field.
+All angles are in radians.
+Weightings applied by the GSF to the individual 3-state EKF outputs are in the`weight` fields.

+This also makes it possible to operate without any magnetometer data or dual antenna GPS receiver for yaw provided some horizontal movement after takeoff can be performed to enable the yaw to become observable.
+To use this feature, set [EKF2_MAG_TYPE](../advanced_config/parameter_reference.md#EKF2_MAG_TYPE) to `none` (5) to disable magnetometer use.
+Once the vehicle has performed sufficient horizontal movement to make the yaw observable, the main 24-state EKF will align it's yaw to the GSF estimate and commence use of GPS.

 #### Dual Receivers

 Data from GPS receivers can be blended using an algorithm that weights data based on reported accuracy (this works best if both receivers output data at the same rate and use the same accuracy).
 The mechanism also provides automatic failover if data from a receiver is lost (it allows, for example, a standard GPS to be used as a backup to a more accurate RTK receiver).
 This is controlled by the [EKF2_GPS_MASK](../advanced_config/parameter_reference.md#EKF2_GPS_MASK) parameter.

 The [EKF2_GPS_MASK](../advanced_config/parameter_reference.md#EKF2_GPS_MASK) parameter is set by default to disable blending and always use the first receiver, so it will have to be set to select which receiver accuracy metrics are used to decide how much each receiver output contributes to the blended solution.
 Where different receiver models are used, it is important that the [EKF2_GPS_MASK](../advanced_config/parameter_reference.md#EKF2_GPS_MASK) parameter is set to a value that uses accuracy metrics that are supported by both receivers.
 For example do not set bit position 0 to `true` unless the drivers for both receivers publish values in the `s_variance_m_s` field of the `vehicle_gps_position` message that are comparable.
 This can be difficult with receivers from different manufacturers due to the different way that accuracy is defined, e.g. CEP vs 1-sigma, etc.